EvansMatthew97/epi-use-assessment-server/README.md

 This repository is configured to automatically deploy to Heroku, run unit tests and deploy documentation to Github pages.

+### Technologies
+This server is built using the **Nest.js framework**.
+It is highly modular and configurable.
+Because the client-side application uses Angular (TypeScript), the choice of a *TypeScript-based server framework* which follows a very similar *MVC* pattern to Angular helps reduce time shifting paradigms between working on the  client and server code bases.

+**TypeORM** has been used as an object-relational mapper for this project.
+It provides a simple yet advanced interface between TypeScript objects and many database providers (this project uses SQLite for local development and Postgres for production).
+Nest.js also integrates very well with TypeORM.

 ## Installation

 ```bash